-No matter where you are in the world, money keeps it going – from food to education but we have found out there are seven key financial stress about money that would normally be found just lurking beneath the surface of our minds, always circulating around and worrying us about.
+No matter where you are in the world, money keeps it going – from food to education but we have found out there is seven key financial stress about money that would normally be found just lurking beneath the surface of our minds, always circulating around and worrying us about.

 Common Financial Stress

 These are the top seven most common financial stress that people fear most:

 I think this part speaks for itself.
 If you were to ask anyone who has a large debt from the various loans and fees to service, I doubt that person would sleep easily every night.